marksibrahim/custora/README.md

     game.run_show(delay=25)
 ```

-For a long game, the default delay is .
+For a long game, a reasonable delay value seems to also be between 80-100.
+The default value is also 90.

 ## Implementation Details